RDF Surfaces Primer

 Logo

-This document presents a Notation3 sublanguage to express a revised RDF logic as envisoned by Pat Hayes in his 2009 ISWC Invited Talk: BLOGIC.
+This document presents a Notation3 sublanguage to express a revised RDF logic as envisioned by Pat Hayes in his 2009 ISWC Invited Talk: BLOGIC.
 RDF Surfaces logic can be thought as an implementation of Charles Sanders Peirce's Existential Graphs in RDF.

 Blank nodes are special.
 They can’t be copied to a new piece of paper.
-They can be thought of scratches on a piece of paper.
+They can be thought of as scratches on a piece of paper.
 These scratches, or graffiti, are engraved into the piece of paper and can’t be transferred.
 When copying data with blank nodes onto a new sheet of paper, new scratches need to be made.

 An empty positive surface is a tautology.